Contents: Examination ↡ Replacement ↡

 8. Remove the chain tensioner as described in paragraph 8.

-9. Cover the camshaft and chain with a clean cleaning cloth so that the camshaft sprocket remains exposed.
+9. Cover the camshaft and chain with a clean cleaning cloth, leaving the camshaft sprocket exposed.

-10. Using a grinder, grind down the protruding connecting rods on one of the chain links found on the sprocket - be very careful not to damage the sprocket.
+10. Using a grinder, grind down the protruding connecting rods on one of the chain links located on the sprocket - being very careful not to damage the sprocket.

-11. Pull the connecting plate off the rods and push the link back behind the chain.
+11. Pull the link plate off the rods and push the link back behind the chain.

-13. Using a new link, connect the end of the new chain to the end of the old one in such a way that when turning the engine! clockwise) the new chain would go down, wrap around the sprocket and guides, and show up from the other side.
+13. Using a new link, connect the end of the new chain to the end of the old chain so that when the engine is turned (clockwise), the new chain will go down, wrap around the sprocket and guides, and emerge on the other side.
 Insert the connecting link from the back of the sprocket and make sure the link is properly seated.
-At this point, do not place the connecting plate on the link yet.
+Do not put the connecting plate on the link yet at this stage.

-14. Now you need to skip the new chain along the sprockets and guides.
-During this operation, you must follow the following points:
+14. Now you need to pass the new chain through the sprockets and guides.
+During this operation, you need to follow these steps:

-- A) Maintain tension on the new chain, making sure the links stay engaged with the sprocket, otherwise valve timing will be lost.
+- a) Maintain tension on the new chain, ensuring that the links remain engaged with the sprocket, otherwise the valve timing will be lost.

 - b) Pull the old chain forward to prevent it from jumping off the crankshaft sprocket.

-15. Using a socket wrench suitable for the bolt securing the pulley/damper to the crankshaft hub, slowly turn the crankshaft clockwise while following the steps above.
+15. Using a socket wrench that fits the pulley/damper bolt to the crankshaft hub, slowly turn the crankshaft clockwise while following the steps outlined above.

-16. When the horses of the new chain appear, remove the connecting link (making sure that the new chain is taut and that the remaining links are caught on the teeth of the sprocket) and disconnect the new circuit from the old one.
+16. When the end of the new chain appears, remove the connecting link (making sure that the new chain is taut and that the remaining links are engaged with the sprocket teeth) and disconnect the new chain from the old one.
 Remove the old chain.

-17. Put a new chain on the camshaft sprocket. then align both ends of the chain with the connecting link by inserting it from the back of the sprocket (see fig. 7.17).
+17. Place the new chain on the camshaft sprocket, then align both ends of the chain with the connecting link by inserting it from the back of the sprocket (see fig. 7.17).

 18. Put on the connecting plate and secure it by riveting the end of the connecting rods.
-There is a special tool for this, but a satisfactory result can be achieved using a hammer and a piece of metal (or second hammer), pressed against the reverse side of the chain - great care must be taken not to damage the chain or sprocket.
+There is a special tool for this, but a satisfactory result can be achieved using a hammer and a piece of metal (or with a second hammer), pressed against the back of the chain - great care must be taken not to damage the chain or sprocket.

-Advice.
-Temporarily secure the end of the new chain to the camshaft sprocket using a piece of wire or wire tie through the hole in the sprocket and around the chain.
+Tip: Temporarily secure the end of the new chain to the camshaft sprocket by using a piece of wire or a wire tie through the hole in the sprocket and around the chain.

-19. Check that the chain link is fastened without nicks and burrs at the junction.
+19. Check that the chain link is fastened without burrs or nicks at the connection point.

 20. Install the camshaft timing chain tensioner as described in paragraph 8.